This is Me

 This gave Fen pause.

-“Hm.
-Let me consult the mirror.”
-Nyra watched as Fen weaved her hands, muttering a quiet incantation.
+Nyra watched in amazement as Fen weaved her hands, muttering a quiet incantation.
 The mirror rippled like water, and its frame glowed.
 An ethereal voice filled their minds.

 “Greetings,” it said.
-“You have come seeking answers and answers I shall give.
+“You have come seeking answers, and answers I shall give.
 Though the solution is to be your undertaking.”

-“Speak clearly, mirror,” Fen said.
+“No riddles, mirror,” Fen said.
 “What is causing this, and how can I fix it?”

 “Maelor, fae born is the cause.
 And it is your task to fix this together.”